ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 public URL](https://github.com/ucsd-compilers-s23/boa-starter) if you don't have or prefer not to use a Github account.

-## The Boa Language
+## Part 1: The Boa Language

 In each of the next several assignments, we'll introduce a language that we'll implement.
 We'll start small, and build up features incrementally.
 We're starting with Boa, which has just a few features – defining variables, and primitive operations on numbers.
+Part 1 is about making an Ahead-of-Time (AOT) compiler for the Boa Language.

 There are a few pieces that go into defining a language for us to compile:
 * A description of the concrete syntax – the text the programmer writes.